David-Ai-Youtube/Generatively-Pretrained-Transformer/README.md

 # PyTorch implementation of Transformer block for character-level language modeling

-Inspired by the youtube video by Andrej Karpathy
-All code is based from his video.
+Inspired by the youtube video by Andrej Karpathy, all the code is based from his video.

 ```
     # Youtube